PDF417/pdf417-android/README.md

 	}
 	```

-4. After `Pdf417ScanActivity` activity finishes the scan, it will return to the calling activity or fragment and will call its method `onActivityResult`.
+4. After `BarcodeScanActivity` activity finishes the scan, it will return to the calling activity or fragment and will call its method `onActivityResult`.
 You can obtain the scanning results in that method.

 	```java
     @Override